Blueman3612/KnightVision/DEPLOYMENT.md

 3. **Node.js version issues:**
    - If you encounter compatibility issues, specify the Node.js version in the Amplify console
    - You can also add a .nvmrc file to your repository

+## Troubleshooting Directory Structure Issues

+If you encounter errors related to file paths or directory structure:

+1. **Double-check your repository structure:**
+   - Ensure your Next.js application is in the `frontend` directory at the root of your repository
+   - Your repository structure should look like:
+     ```
+     /
+     ├── frontend/
+     │   ├── package.json
+     │   ├── next.config.js
+     │   └── ...other Next.js files
+     ├── backend/
+     │   └── ...backend files
+     ├── amplify.yml
+     └── README.md
+     ```

+2. **Check directory navigation in build commands:**
+   - Make sure the commands in amplify.yml use the correct paths
+   - Commands should navigate to the frontend directory before running npm commands
+   - Artifacts paths should be relative to where commands are executed

+3. **ENOENT errors:**
+   - These typically indicate that a file or directory doesn't exist at the expected path
+   - Verify that you're using the correct directory structure in your build commands
+   - Try simplifying the build process by using `cd` commands and relative paths

 ## Maintenance